regen-network/regen-ledger/docs/regen-ledger/interfaces.md

     http://localhost:1317/cosmos/bank/v1beta1/balances/<address>
 ```

-If you're eager to play around with what's available so far while we're still working on full REST API support for Regen Ledger, make sure you have API server and (optionally) Swagger UI enabled in your `~/.regen/config/app.toml` file, and go to `http://localhost:1317/swagger/` to read through the OpenAPI documentation.
+In order to interact with the REST interface, make sure you have API server and (optionally) Swagger UI enabled in your `~/.regen/config/app.toml` file.
+With Swagger UI enabled, you can go to `http://localhost:1317/swagger/` to read through the OpenAPI documentation.

 For more information about the REST interface, check out the [Cosmos SDK Documentation](https://docs.cosmos.network/v0.43/run-node/interact-node.html).